Written by: Andrew Splatt – Director & Executive Practice Leader

 What is Covered by Public Liability Insurance?

 When claiming legal damages, you seek injury compensation from the public liability insurance company covering the negligent venue, property owner or operator.
 Accidents at work are actioned against WorkCover.
-Damages for incidents on the road are claimed against the CTP insurer of the at-fault party.
+Damages for road incidents are claimed against the CTP insurer of the at-fault party.

 As a result, public liability law typically applies to any negligence-related physical or mental harm that occurs off-site and not on a public road.